 There is a legislative basis for applying for a drought permit contained in Schedule 8 of the Water Resources Act 1991.
 We are required to follow a pre-defined process with associated timescales to allow for regulatory scrutiny.
-The process and timescales are shown in Figure 20.
+The process and timescales and show in Figure 18.
 We will take into consideration these timescales when making an application to ensure the application is made in a timely manner for the drought permit to be received and utilised.

-Figure 20 Drought permit application process
+Figure 18 Drought permit application process